 As in the vertical remuneration comparison conducted by the Supervisory Board, the group of employees included covers all employees of the MediaMarktSaturn Retail Group in Germany and CECONOMY AG.
-As part of the comparison, average employee remuneration takes account of target remuneration at the end of the financial year on a full-time basis (including employer contribution to social security and supplemental benefits).
+As part of the comparison, average employee remuneration takes account of target remuneration at the end of the financial year on a full-time basis (including absences due to maternity protection or parental leave and release from work as well as social security contributions (employer contribution) and supplemental benefits).

-Earnings performance is shown using the company's net income under commercial law, adjusted EBIT and Group sales.
+Earnings performance is shown using the company's net profit or loss under commercial law, adjusted EBIT and Group sales.